kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 frag.appendChild(form);
 {% endprism %}

-We take our `<form>` tag and all of its contents and load it into our document fragment, which is curently represented in the variable list above by our `frag` variable.
+We load our `<form>` tag and all of its contents into our document fragment, which is curently represented in the variable list above by our `frag` variable.

 {% prism javascript %}
 loadSearchBox.appendChild(frag);
 {% endprism %}

-We take our document fragment and load it into the `#searchbox` element that's already on our web pages, an element which is curently represented in the variable list above by our `loadSearchBox` variable.
+Since `frag` is a document fragment that contains all our `<form>` code, we now load it onto our pages by placing it inside the `<div id="searchbox"></div>` element that's already on our web pages.
+This element is curently referenced in our `loadSearchBox` variable so we use it to target this page element in our code.

-At this point, is this what the JavaScript (not CSS) detection process looks like:
+At this point, this is what the JavaScript (not CSS) detection process looks like:

 1. our HTML page loads.

 2. if the page loads in a browser where JavaScript is __*enabled*__, `js/scripts.js` changes the `no-js` class in the `<html>` tag to `js`.

-3. the `<html>` tag's class is changed over to `js`, the `.js #no-js-searchbox` can be apply a `display:none` setting to the Google CSE search box currently on the page.
+3. the `<html>` tag's class is changed over to `js`, so the `.js #no-js-searchbox` applies a `display:none` setting to the Google CSE search box currently on the page.

 4. `js/scripts.js` runs the code that builds the Tipue search box off-DOM.

-5. if the page loads in a browser where JavaScript is __*disabled*__, steps 3 and 4 can't happen because they need JavaScript to run.
-So the Google CSE search box won't be set to `display:none` and give our end-users option, but the Tipue search box won't be built.
+5. if the page loads in a browser where JavaScript is __*disabled*__, steps 2, 3 and 4 can't happen because they need JavaScript to run.
+So the Google CSE search box won't be set to `display:none` and be completly visible, giving our end-users a search option while, at the same time, the Tipue search box won't be built.

 <a name="css-detection"></a>
 ## Step 3: Use JavaScript to Detect if CSS is Enabled

-The code in step 2 works well if either JavaScript is disabled or if both JavaScript and CSS is disabled.
+The code in Step 2 works well if either JavaScript is disabled or if both JavaScript and CSS is disabled.
 But if *just* CSS is disabled, things fall apart.

-If *just* CSS is disabled, JavaScript will change the `no-js` class name in our `<html>` tag to `js`.
+If *just* CSS is disabled, JavaScript will still change the `no-js` class name in our `<html>` tag to `js`.
 The point of this code was to allow the invocation of the `.js #no-js-searchbox` so we can hide our Google CSE search box.

 But when CSS is disabled in a browser, it renders all custom styles useless and allows only the the browser's default styling to render.
 This means that the `.js #no-js-searchbox` selector will be ignored and the CSE box will be visible.

 And since JavaScript is enabled in this case, the Tipue search box will load onto our page, meaning every page will have *two* search boxes.
-That's bad so we need to detect if CSS is *enabled*, making sure that the Tipue search box isn't build if CSS is *disabled*.
+That's bad so we need to detect if CSS is *enabled*, making sure that the Tipue search box isn't built if CSS is *disabled*.
 Which is fine because, as mentioned in the paragraph above, the Google search box box will be visible if CSS is disabled, giving our end-users a search option in every situation.

 Someone by the name of "Kethinov" shared [a very cool trick to use JavaScript to detect if CSS is enabled in a browser](http://www.sitepoint.com/forums/showthread.php?592155-How-to-detect-whether-CSS-enabled-or-not-using-Javascript "How to detect whether CSS enabled or not using JavaScript") over on the SitePoint forum.
 I made a few syntax changes but remain quite loyal to his ridiculously clever code.